cexdexProject/app.js/README.md

 Note
 This application assumes that you are using a web3 provider like Metamask.
 If you are using a different setup, you might need to modify the web3 initialization.

-This application doesn't provide the implementation for the token swap smart contract.
-It only interacts with an existing smart contract using its address and ABI.